Erik Brann

 Erik Keith Brann (born Rick Davis; August 11, 1950 – July 25, 2003), also known as Erik Braunn, was an American guitarist with the 1960s acid rock band Iron Butterfly.
-He was featured on the band's greatest hit, the 17-minute In-A-Gadda-Da-Vida (1968), recorded when he was 17.
+He was featured on the band's greatest hit, the 17-minute "In-A-Gadda-Da-Vida" (1968), recorded when he was 17.

-Biography
+Early life

+A native of Boston, Massachusetts, and a violinist, Brann's career began at age four when he was accepted as a child into the prodigy program at the Boston Symphony Orchestra.
+He was soon lured away to become a rock guitarist, first joining Paper Fortress, then Iron Butterfly at age 17.